 temperature, suffered the worst

-bleaching—or die-off in response to stress—ever recorded in 1998
+bleaching—or die-off in response to stress—ever recorded in 1998, with some

 areas seeing bleach rates of 70 percent.
 Experts expect these sorts of events to